-- The right column shows the number of completed, uncompleted, and removed story points to visualize how much was done from each srpint commitment.
+- The right column shows the number of completed, uncompleted, and removed story points to visualize how much was done from each sprint commitment.

-- The running velocity line for last 5 sprints gives you a trend of your average completion rate, to adjust your planing for future sprints.
+- The running velocity line for last 5 sprints gives you a trend of your average completion rate, to adjust your planning for future sprints.

 Improvement Progress Report

 The Improvement Progress Report allows Jira user to create hierarchies and then use the data in reports.
 For example, you can show total estimated hours and actual hours spent on a timeline with sprint dates.
 In addition this report will also show the ideal burn-up line and the actual program prediction line.

 These progress reports can be built based on different data – time tracking, story points, etc.

 The unresolved issue report by status gives two insights into your project: